 Marine fisheries are most often managed by assessing the relationship between stock and recruitment, and then determining the maximum sustainable yield.
 Accurate assessment of population size is vital to the success of a management plan.
+Estimating the population size of aquatic organisms is especially challenging and is further complicated when only fishery-dependent data are available (Cadrin & Pastoors, 2008).
+Benthic fisheries are increasingly being managed through spatial management (references), or sometimes based on density thresholds (abalone), but this is less common.

-Sampling a population of mobile organisms is challenging due to the difficulty of getting an accurate measurement of population size.
-This challenge can be complicated by the use of data collected by fishing industries that may not always be accurate or free of bias (Cadrin & Pastoors, 2008).
-There is a wealth of literature on studies of the effect of human exploitation and disturbance of marine fish & invertebrates, but less is known about impacts on populations of seaweed.
+The effects of human exploitation and disturbance on marine fish & invertebrates is well documented, but little is known about the impacts of human exploitation on populations of seaweed.
 Seaweeds have been used by humans for centuries and are becoming increasingly popular in the western United States.
 We rely on seaweed for food, fertilizer, extraction of alginates, in pharmaceuticals, and in water purification systems.
 Many seaweeds that were once abundant on the coasts of Asian countries are now scarce in nature (McHugh, 2003) and aquaculture is increasing in some parts of the world (FAO, 2004).
 There is a growing market in the United States for edible seaweeds and they can be found in restaurants, health food stores, farmer’s markets, and online (Thompsen et al., 2010).
-This resource is not yet in crisis in the western United States, but the growth in popularity of local seaweed leads to concern over current management regulations.
+Furthermore, recent interest in kelps as a feedstock for biofuels and for abalone aquaculture is increasing the potential demand for seaweeds.
+Althoughthis resource is not yet threatended with overexploitation in the western United States, the growth in popularity of local seaweed leads to concern over the adequacy of current management and regulations to protect this resource from market pressures.

-Postelsia palmaeformis is one of the species being gathered in the western United States.
-Postelsia is also one of the more vulnerable species of seaweed in part due to its limited dispersal capabilities.
-The spores do not travel further then 4 m from the parent and this gives Postelsia the potential for spore limitation (Paine, 1979).
-Studies done in Washington have shown that populations smaller than 25 individuals have a high chance of becoming extinct the following year (Paine, 1988).
-Due to the limited spore dispersal, Postelsia makes an excellent subject for research on stock recruitment.
-Isolated populations are unlikely to receive spores from an outside source.
-The study of Postelsia is complicated by the cryptic gametophyte stage.
-There has been limited in depth research into this aspect of Postelsia life history and how it is impacted by environmental variables.
-To develop a successful management plan for Postelsia, it will be necessary to learn more about this stage of development, how it is impacted by variables of nature and by human exploitation.
-To explore the role of spore limitation on recruitment and how environmental conditions might impact germination success when populations suffer biomass losses, I used field and laboratory experiments to answer the following questions:
+Postelsia palmaeformis (hereafter Postelsia) is one of the most popular and commercially important seaweed species being gathered in the western United States.
+Postelsia is also one of the more vulnerable species of seaweed to overexploitation in part due to its limited dispersal capabilities, patchy distribution, and annual life history.
+The spores do not disperse further than ~4 m from the macroscopic sporophyte creating the potential for spore limitation especially in small, patchy populations (Paine, 1979).
+Studies done in Washington have shown that populations smaller than 25 individuals have a high probability of going extinct between one year and the next(Paine, 1988).
+Many of the ‘patches’ are reproductively isolated populations that are unlikely to receive spores from an outside source.
+Due to Postelsia’s limited spore dispersal, patchy distribution, range of population sizes (isolated patches) and sessile,benthic lifestyle it has the potential to be an excellent model benthic organism for studying the relationships among population size, intensity of exploitation and recruitment.
+However, its cryptic gametophyte stage, characteristic of all kelps (order Laminariales), adds a layer of complexity that is challenging to study in the field.
+There has been limited research into how kelp gametophytes are impacted by environmental variables.
+To develop a successful management plan for Postelsia, it will be necessary to learn more about how both of its life history phases are impacted by environmental variation as well as by human exploitation.
+To explore the role of spore limitation on recruitment when populations suffer biomass losses and how environmental conditions might impact germination success of haploid spores, I used field and laboratory experiments to answer the following questions:

-Does the reduction in spore production caused by biomass loss result in spore-limited recruitment the following year?
+Does reduction in spore production caused by biomass loss result in spore-limited recruitment??

-How does biomass loss affect the rate of spore release and germination success over the reproductive period?
+How does biomass loss affect the rate of spore release, germination success and reproductive effort over the reproductive period?

-How does variation in the environmental conditions that spores experience upon settlement (such as light, temperature, and nutrient levels) affect germination success?
+What are the effects of variation in environmental conditions (e.g., light, temperature, and nutrient levels)experienced by spores upon settlement on germination success?

 Methods